GChristensen/ishell/README.md

 Its aim is to create a clean, unified modern object-oriented command authoring API.
 Because major architectural and API changes were necessary to accomplish this, it was spawned as a separate project.

-### Modern object-oriented command authoring syntax
+### Modern object-oriented command syntax

-Although iShell supports the command authoring API of the original Ubiquity (which is described in the extension tutorial at its setting pages), it offers a new modern object-oriented way to create commands.
+Although iShell supports the command authoring API of the original Ubiquity (which is described in the extension tutorial at the setting pages), it offers a new modern object-oriented way to create commands.
 Let's consider a command named `show-text` with the following syntax:

 **show-text** *message text* **in** *destination*